Here are some fast facts about the San Diego Superior Court

 A commissioner is an attorney selected by the judges of the court and given powers to hear and make decisions concerning certain legal matters, including family and juvenile court cases, as well as criminal, traffic, small claims and unlawful detainer cases.

-PRO TEM JUDGE (also called a TEMPORARARY JUDGE or JUDGE PRO TEMPORE)
+PRO TEM JUDGE (also called a TEMPORARY JUDGE or JUDGE PRO TEMPORE)

 A pro tem judge is an attorney volunteer who has been approved by the court to hear and make decisions in certain cases, including small claims, traffic, and certain juvenile matters.
 A pro tem judge may also conduct settlement conferences in family and civil cases.